 Orsay Museum Visitor Information: Tickets, Hours, Location, & Map

-Admission is free to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, and holders of a valid Paris Museum Pass (who must also reserve a date/time online).
+Admission is free to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, and holders of a valid Paris Museum Pass.
+At the current time, Museum Pass holders no longer need to reserve a time online but always check your pass for details in case this changes.

 See the "How to Visit" section above for more options